 Neighboring the Doug Shaw Memorial Stadium is the Ned Donkle Field Complex.
 This natural turf field features five youth fields and two fields for adult-level games.
 These fields are offset by batting cages and four press boxes.
-Each field as a different size, so planners should request whichever one suits their tournament needs.
+Various size fields, so planners should request whichever one suits their tournament needs.
 They should also book early, as this field plays host to games all-year round.
 Seven restroom stops and a parking lot are on-site.

 North Myrtle Beach Park & Sports Complex

 The North Myrtle Beach Park and Sports Complex is 163+ acre park including two first class sports complexes.
 The baseball/softball complex consists of 4 fields along with 2 collegiate baseball/adult softball fields.
 Also included at the complex are misting fans in the dugouts, bleacher awnings, official’s room and a full-service concession stand.
 The soccer/lacrosse complex consists of 8 natural grassed regulation soccer/lacrosse fields (4 with lights), official’s room and a full-service concession stand.

 Sports: Baseball, lacrosse, soccer, softball

 Things to do in Myrtle Beach

 The Myrtle Beach Area presents several different ways for your team members to enjoy themselves.
 One of the more notable and obvious natural attractions is the city’s boardwalk, which offers Instagram-worthy views of the beach.